The Quest for Self-Worth:

 The way you opt to measure your self-worth will greatly influence the choices you make, your views about life, and the way you feel about yourself.
 It’s important to measure your value not by external events in your life, but by factors you can control.

 The present competitive culture tends to dictate that we need to be special and above average in order to feel good about ourselves.
 While this may be possible, it can’t be the case all the time.
 Searching for self-worth by constantly drawing comparisons with others means fighting a battle you can’t always win.
 In reality, there is always someone more attractive, more successful, or happier than you are.
-Even when you feel self-esteem for one golden moment, you can’t hold on to the feeling forever, because your self-esteem rises and falls with your success and failure.
+We cannot base our worth on these factors. .

-Studies cited by the American Psychological Association reveal that people who base their self-worth on what others think have more psychological and emotional issues, such as stress, anger, and relationship conflicts.
-They also report higher levels of alcohol and substance abuse and eating disorders among respondents who based their self-worth on external factors.
+Studies cited by the American Psychological Association reveal that people who base their self-esteem and self-worth on what others think have more psychological and emotional concerns, such as stress, anger, and relationship conflicts.
+They also report higher levels of alcohol and substance abuse as well as eating disorders among respondents who based their self-worth on external factors.
 On the other hand, those who base their self-worth on their own personal value feel better about themselves.

-If you want to maintain a sense of satisfaction with yourself, you need to believe in yourself regardless of life’s inevitable ups and downs.
+If you want to maintain a healthy sense of self, you need to believe in yourself regardless of life’s inevitable ups and downs.
 You need to feel that you’re worthy of all the good things that come your way: happiness, health, success, riches, and love.
-A true sense of self-worth will not be shaken no matter what difficulties, disappointments, or limitations confront you, or what others might say or think about you.
-You accept yourself wholeheartedly at all times, notwithstanding your flaws and weaknesses.
-No external factor can change the way you feel about yourself.
+A true sense of self-worth will not be shaken for long when facing difficulties, disappointments, or limitations.
+You accept yourself, including your flaws and weaknesses.
+No external factor can change the way you feel about yourself at your core.
 That alone makes you powerful enough to move forward with self-confidence.

 The Quest for Self-Worth Starts with Counseling

-If you feel unworthy or undeserving, or if you don’t like yourself very much and wish your life were better than what you have, you are probably suffering from low self-worth.
-Finding a supportive counselor is your first step in the process of improving the way you value yourself.
+If you feel unworthy or undeserving, or if you don’t like yourself very much right now, you have the power to change this.
+Finding a supportive counselor can be your first step in the process of improving the way you view yourself.

-The specialist you’re looking for is waiting at Carolina Counseling Services – Southern Pines, NC.
-One of the independently contracted counselors is the right-fit professional who can give you the tools to recognize the relationships between your thoughts, feelings, and behaviors.
-In a safe and supportive therapeutic environment, you can make the journey from negative self-impressions to a high level of self-assurance.
+Carolina Counseling Services – Southern Pines, NC contracts with skilled licensed therapists.
+The right counselor can give you the tools to recognize the relationships between your thoughts, feelings, and behaviors.
+In a safe and supportive therapeutic environment, you can begin to view yourself in a more positive, realistic way.
+Call CCS today to schedule your first appointment.

 Related Articles: